(707) 578-7700

-Broadly speaking, I am an American “Evangelical,” if by the meaning of this word we denote a Christian who believes in being born of God’s Spirit and who holds both a high view of scripture and an internal need to share our faith in Christ.
-Unfortunately, “Evangelicalism” in America carries with it, in many cases, other baggage with which I do not identify and find highly problematic.
-Because ideas have consequences, and our theology really does matter, some of this baggage carries with it economic marketplace consequences that need to be noted and even rejected for the sake of the effectiveness of Christ’s witness and Kingdom here on Earth.
+Broadly speaking, I am an American “evangelical,” if by the meaning of this word, we denote a Christian who believes in being born of God’s Spirit and who holds a high view of Scripture and an internal need to their share faith in Christ.
+Unfortunately, “evangelicalism” in America often carries with it baggage with which I do not identify and find highly problematic.
+Because ideas have consequences and our theology really does matter, some of this baggage includes economic marketplace consequences that should be noted and even rejected for the sake of the effectiveness of Christ’s witness and Kingdom here on Earth.

 At the outset, let me also say that all of us, to greater or lesser degrees, do not necessarily live out all of our theology in a consistent manner.
-I am not talking about either hypocrisy or confusion here, but rather that other motives or ideas within us trump, so to speak, what we say we believe, in terms of creeds or theological assent.
-Sometimes this is negative, and sometimes it is positive, depending upon the soundness of our theological convictions.
+I am not talking about hypocrisy or confusion, but rather other motives or ideas within us that trump, so to speak what we say we believe, in terms of creeds or theological assent.
+Sometimes this is negative, and sometimes it is positive, depending on the soundness of our theological convictions.
 For example, I know of cases where people hold what I believe to be sound theology but consistently cut across it negatively with their actions.
-Conversely, I know of others whose theology is highly problematic; however, they live out ideas which, on the one hand, contradict their theology, but these contradictions produce very good fruit for Christ.
-What follows, therefore, is not an attack per se on Evangelicals, who are either dualistic or dispensational in their theology, but rather a rigorous challenge to the negative debris those concepts produce if and when they are lived out.
-Likewise, I am assuming that we all understand that our theology underpins what is increasingly being called our “worldview.”
+Conversely, I know of others whose theology is highly problematic; however, they live out ideas that contradict their theology but produce very good fruit for Christ.
+What follows, therefore, is not an attack, per se, on evangelicals who are either dualistic or dispensational in their theology, but rather a rigorous challenge to the negative debris those concepts produce if and when they are lived out.
+Likewise, I assume that we all understand that our theology underpins what is increasingly being called our “worldview.”

-Dualism is a view of reality that creates a radical and non-biblical separation between the unseen spiritual reality and the earthly-related matters pertaining to so-called natural things.
+Dualism is a view of reality that creates a radical and non-biblical separation between the unseen spiritual reality and earthly-related matters pertaining to so-called natural things.
 Anti-Christ in its spiritual origins, dualism most prominently revealed itself in the ancient Greek mode of thinking.
 In Plato’s world, to think and philosophize was the highest of all living virtues, whereas to do manual labor was lowest and not worthy of an advanced human being.
-While this denigrating view of working with one’s body or even one’s mind being applied to common-natural things would require a deeper discussion that we can do here, it carries with it deep obvious problems.
+While this denigrating view of working with one’s body or even one’s mind in application to common-natural things would require a deeper discussion than we can have here, it carries with it deep, obvious problems.

-Secondly, the “world is God’s,” as Psalm 24:1 and other scriptures remind us.
-If the world is valueless as a “perishing mud ball” whose fate is destruction, rather than redemption, God identifies evil as something He values owning.
+Secondly, the “world is God’s,” as Psalm 24:1 and other Scriptures remind us.
+If the world is as valueless as a perishing mud ball whose fate is destruction rather than redemption, God identifies evil as something He values owning.
 God forbid!
-Fallen, yes; in need of redemption, yes; to be cultivated and dominated, yes (Gen. 1:26-28); but even in its falleness, God makes sure that it is renewed, not annihilated because it is evil (Rev. 21:5).
-Please take note that this scripture says that Christ makes all things new rather than making all new things.
+Fallen, yes; in need of redemption, yes; to be cultivated and dominated, yes (Genesis 1:26-28); but even in its fallenness, God makes sure that it is renewed, not annihilated, because it is evil (Revelation 21:5).
+Please take note that this Scripture states that Christ makes all things new rather than making all new things.

-Thirdly, working with the Earth and tending it preceded The Fall and, therefore, work per se can never be evil.
-What The Fall did was make work much, much more difficult, for sin creates “sand” in the human relational gears and thorns in garden and vineyards (Gen. 3:17-19).
-Even these three simplest of examples of the non-biblical nature of a dualistic worldview should suffice to cause a serious believer the gravest concerns as to dualism’s possible effects upon the affairs of man and the believers work upon the Earth.
-The Hebrew worldview eschews dualism and always embraced a wholistic view of a material cosmos interwoven and directed by the spiritual, unseen laws of God.
+Thirdly, working with the Earth and tending it preceded the Fall; therefore, work cannot be evil.
+What the Fall did was make work much, much more difficult, for sin creates “sand” in the human relational gears and thorns in garden and vineyards (Genesis 3:17-19).
+Even these three simplest of examples of the non-biblical nature of a dualistic worldview should suffice to cause a serious believer the gravest concerns as to dualism’s possible effects on the affairs of man and the believer’s work on the Earth.
+The Hebrew worldview eschews dualism and always embraces a wholistic view of a material cosmos interwoven and directed by the spiritual, unseen laws of God.
 Indeed, the crops and weather reflected man’s spiritual condition, and the very dirt itself was joined to the spiritual realm to the degree that it could be polluted by blood and sin (Leviticus).

 1. “Filthy lucre” (the making of money is a carnal calling).